jesa7955/vagrant-bhyve/README.md

     $ git clone https://github.com/jesa7955/vagrant-bhyve.git
     $ bundle install --path vendor/bundle

+Note we will need package coreutils and dnsmasq.
+You can install them now or vagrant-bhyve will try to install them through pkg.

 ### Creating a box

 Box format is a plain directory consist of `Vagrantfile`, `metadata.json`, bhyve disk file, maybe `uefi.fd` file is optional.